Disentangling Uncertainty in Machine Translation Evaluation: Experiments

 \subsection{Computational cost}

 We now turn to the computational cost associated with the different uncertainty quantification methods, both in terms of training and inference runtime.
-In Figure \ref{fig:time_plot}, we present the inference and training times for each of the discussed models.
-Note that we train for the same number of epochs for each model, to maintain fairness.
-The large inference times for \textbf{MCD} and \textbf{HTS+MCD} stem from the need to run 100 runs (the optimal number according to \citet{glushkova-etal-2021-uncertainty}); for DE, 5 models are ensembled, increasing training and inference costs 5-fold (for training details see Tab.~\ref{tab:hp} in App.~\ref{sec:model_params}).
-In contrast, \textbf{HTS}, \textbf{KL}, and \textbf{DUP} have much lighter costs (with slightly higher costs for \textbf{DUP} due to the need to train/run a second system) without performance compromises, making them easier to use.
+In Figure \ref{fig:time_plot}, we present the inference and training times for each of the models (we used the same maximum number of epochs for each model).
+The large inference times for \textbf{MCD} and \textbf{HTS+MCD} stem from the need to perform 100 runs (the optimal number according to \citet{glushkova-etal-2021-uncertainty}); for DE, 5 models are ensembled, increasing training and inference costs 5-fold (for training details see Table~\ref{tab:hp} in Appendix~\ref{sec:model_params}).
+In contrast, \textbf{HTS}, \textbf{KL}, and \textbf{DUP} have much lower costs (with slightly higher costs for \textbf{DUP} due to the need to train/run a second system) without performance compromises.